 - TB-500 peptide content: Typically 75-85% by weight

-- Total peptide mass calculation for accurate research dosing
+- Total peptide mass calculation for accurate research administration

 Contaminant Testing: